razeenwasif/Machine_Learning/Prism/README.md

 The CLI prints dataset shapes, notable data-quality notes, blocking metrics, linkage quality (precision/recall/F1/accuracy), and stage runtimes.
 Matched pairs are written to the configured CSV.

 Prefer a GUI?
 Open `streamlit run src/gui/app.py` and use the “Record linkage (optional)” panel to execute a preset, preview the fused dataset, download the results, and push the linked records directly into the AutoML workflow.
+The panel uses the same RAPIDS environment as the CLI, so activate `rapids-rl` before launching Streamlit when you plan to run linkage.

 ## Streamlit Dashboard
 Launch the interactive UI for dataset uploads, parameter tuning, and charting: